Using the Ensemble Record Mapper

 Specify how the sample file terminates a record.
 Choose one of the following:

-Enter the type of character encoding used in the sample file; the character set must exist in Ensemble.
+Select the type of character encoding used in the sample file.

 Select this check box if the sample file you provide contains a header row.

 In this case, Ensemble removes any punctuation and white space from values in the header row, and then uses the resulting values as property names in the record map.
-(If you do not select this option, Ensemble specifies the property names as Property1
+(If you do not select this option, Ensemble specifies the property names as Property1, Property2, and so on.)

 Select this check box to keep the SQL column order in the generated object.

-Select this check box and the quote character if the sample file uses quote-style escaping of the delimiter.
+Select this check box and the quote character if the sample file uses quote-style escaping of the separator.

 Record Map Class Structure